Al Larvick Conservation Fund

 The intern will have the opportunity to join at least one board meeting and speak individually with board members about the Al Larvick Conservation Fund’s work, as well as their own professions.

 The project’s intention is to provide education and experience to the Fellow, as well as to assist in the ALCF’s annual goals.
 The internship will provide instruction in Airtable database construction, moving image description, metadata standards, collections management, and moving image digitization processes and standards.
-The intern will also observe and participate in grant administration, organizational decision-making and policies, and standards for the audiovisual records and associated programs such as the oral histories program.
+The intern will also observe and participate in grant administration, organizational decision-making and policies, and standards for the audiovisual records and media.
 Additionally, working with appointed board members, the intern will gain an understanding of curating and writing exhibition programming proposals for existing and new screening partners.

 Eligibility and Application